Žumberak Mountains: Location

-The Žumberak Mountains lie near and partly on the border between Croatia and Slovenia, which mostly passes through the highest parts of the massif.
+The Žumberak Mountains stand near and partly on the border between Croatia and Slovenia, which mostly passes through the highest parts of the massif.
 The Croatian part of the mountain range is in Central Croatia, mostly in the western part of Zagreb County, and a smaller part is in Karlovac County.
 The Slovene part belongs to the traditional region of Lower Carniola.
 The Žumberak Mountains are situated only 25 km from the Croatian capital, Zagreb.
 Cities near this range are Samobor, Jastrebarsko, and Ozalj in Croatia, and Novo Mesto, Brežice, and Kostanjevica na Krki in Slovenia.

 The range is in territory of four cities: